 So as you can see there are many advantages to grooming your cat other than helping it to smell good.

-These are reasons why your cat might not smell so pleasant at time:
+These are reasons why your cat might have an unpleasant smell at times:

 Cats sometimes have toilet mishaps – it happens!
 Feces can attach themselves to a cat’s nether regions, especially if they are particularly furry.
 This is not the cat’s fault but it can smell bad!